kitsane/bladeandshade/README.md

 # Blade and Shade

-This project contains the static site for [http://www.bladeandshade.ch](http://www.bladeandshade.ch) and The preview is available at [http://kitsane.github.io/bladeandshade/](http://kitsane.github.io/bladeandshade/) and makes use of the following tools:
+This project contains the static site for [http://www.bladeandshade.ch](http://www.bladeandshade.ch), the preview is available at [http://kitsane.github.io/bladeandshade/](http://kitsane.github.io/bladeandshade/) and makes use of the following tools:

 * [Middleman](http://middlemanapp.com/) to generate the static web page.